-A mixture of purified antigens SS-A 60, SS-A 52, SS-B, Sm, RNP/Sm, Scl 70 and Jo-1 is coated on to microwells.
+Purified antigens SS-A (52 and 60 kDa), SS-B, Sm, RNP/Sm, ScI-70 and Jo-1 are bound to individual rows A to H of the microwell plate.

 Antibodies against the coated antigen, if present in diluted patient sample, bind to the respective antigen.
 Washing of the microwells removes unbound unspecific serum and plasma components.
 Horseradish peroxidase (HRP) conjugated anti-human antibodies immunologically detect the bound patient antibodies forming a conjugate/antibody/antigen complex.
 Washing of the microwells removes unbound conjugate.
 An enzyme substrate in the presence of bound conjugate hydrolyzes to form a blue colour.
 The addition of an acid stops the reaction forming a yellow end-product.
 The intensity of this yellow colour is measured photometrically at 450 nm.
 The amount of colour is directly proportional to the concentration of antibodies present in the original sample.